Pantelis Kafes

 Pantelis Kafes (Παντελής Καφές; born 24 June 1978) is a Greek former professional footballer who played as a midfielder.
-He was known for being one of very few outfield players to have worn the number 1 jersey and has won acclaim for his creative abilities and passing skills.
+Due to his follow to the example of Osvaldo Ardiles, he was known for being one of very few outfield players to have worn the number 1 jersey and has won acclaim for his creative abilities and passing skills.

 Club career

 Pontioi Veria

 He started playing professional football in January 1995 at the age of 17 for Pontioi Veria.
 The club were relegated to the third division that summer and the following May were demoted again.
 The one shining light was Kafes, who joined PAOK in January 1997.

 PAOK

 Kafes burst on to the Alpha Ethniki scene in 1998–99, scoring seven times.
 He continued to impress and was instrumental in PAOK's 2000–01 and 2002–03 Greek Cup triumphs.
 Yet his spell in Thessaloniki ended acrimoniously as he was released from his contract after a dispute over unpaid wages.
 Olympiacos stepped in with a three-year contract.